 If we imagined the world to be a classroom; one without walls of course, what would our syllabus be?
 What would our lesson plans look like?
 Most importantly, how different would the graduating students be?
 The possibilities are so infinite, the thought itself is overwhelming!
 It is these possibilities that THINK Global School tries to explore in a unique educational philosophy.

 THINK Global School (TGS) is a travelling high school which takes its students to a new country every semester, thus making them live and learn in four different countries in a year; very often in more than two continents.
 With the aim to mould the next generation of changemakers – well-rounded individuals with the vision and initiative to change the world – TGS cohorts move around the world by learning in it and not just about it.

-Joanne McPike, the founder of TGS, has travelled and photographed more than 100 countries.
+Joann McPike, the founder of TGS, has travelled and photographed more than 100 countries.
 In the process of finding a suitable high school for her son Alex, one which honoured his wanderlust, she figured that almost all existing schools fell short.
 Schooling often means “settling down” and “staying put”; not only for students, but also for parents.
-Joanne and her husband Harry did not want to slow down Alex on his trajectory and thus gave wings to their idea to start a school themselves with travel, cultural immersion and empathy in focus.
+Joann and her husband Harry did not want to slow down Alex on his trajectory and thus gave wings to their idea to start a school themselves with travel, cultural immersion and empathy in focus.

 Where does learning happen?

 TGS envisages an educational journey where “classroom has no borders and learning knows no bounds”.
 Their mode of learning draws from and documents experiences rather than book-based lessons.
 Students visit tribal villages, city streets, marine habitats, national parks, universities, temples and shrines, marketplaces, museums, cultural centres and sometimes traditional classrooms too.